 Calendar and time charting for kids

-Each weekday morning, the very first thing we do in our home education is grab our Morning Time Menus and dry-erase markers and get to work on our Traceable Monthly Calendars.
+Each weekday morning, the first thing we do in our home education is grab our Morning Time Menus and dry-erase markers and get to work on our Traceable Monthly Calendars.

 I designed the Traceable Monthly Calendar so my children could take ownership of calendar time, rather than just observe me marking the date on a family calendar and writing on the board.
-It was designed so that children can practice letter formation and spelling of the current month as they trace each letter at the top of the page.
+It is designed so children can practice letter formation and spelling of the current month as they trace each letter at the top of the page.
 They will also have numeral practice as they trace each number in the current year and up to the current day’s date.
 Everything is more fun with dry erase markers, so my children love having this printable in a Morning Time Menu (restaurant menu cover) or in a dry-erase pouch.

 Each month includes a beautiful watercolor tree that changes color with the seasons, and now by popular demand, we offer a Southern Hemisphere version for those in our community who have opposite seasons as us!